What type of content do you primarily create?

 💡 Get inspired: 53 YouTube video ideas for 2023

-Above all, consider this a starting point—don’t feel pressured to find the one perfect topic for your channel.
+Above all, consider this a starting point—don't feel pressured to find the one perfect topic for your channel.
 All good creators adjust their content over time according to what performs well and what their audience is asking for.
+As you continue making YouTube videos, you'll develop a better understanding of what works for your specific audience.

 After selecting your topic and understanding your audience, move on to planning a storyboard.
 A storyboard shows composition, camera angles, character movement, and dialogue snippets associated with a particular scene.
 It gives you an idea of what every shot will look like.